 If you want to change out your lettering consider a removable tape.
 Make sure it is strong enough to hold your letters.
 Another idea is to use a Cricut or Silhouette machine and make lettering for your beautiful farmhouse sign.

 Now all you need to do is hang your new piece of farmhouse art.

-See how easy it is to create your own DIY wood sign?
-I knew when I did this project I couldn't wait to show you how to make wooden farmhouse signs with sayings.
+See how easy it is to create your patriotic wood sign?
+When I did this project I couldn't wait to show you how to make wooden farmhouse signs with sayings.